ramirocabral/aws-solutions-architect-associate-notes-SAAC03/security/FireWallManager.md

 ## Features
 - region level
-- automatic apply rules to new ressources
+- automatic apply rules to new resources